delightio/nowbox.web/README.md

 3. Follow [this article][1] to get Heroku set up.
 Make a note of where you clone the application and change to that directory.

-4. Run `bundle install`, this will pull all necessary rubygems and install them cleanly.
+4. Run `bundle install --binstubs`, this will pull all necessary rubygems and install them cleanly.

 5. Open `config/settings.template.yml` in your preferred editor and customize